Simple Modal Types for Functional Reactive Programming: Programming in

-Note that, as mentioned above, we have elided heap locations that are not referenced anywhere.
-For example, after the first reactive step $\fullstep{\kappa_1 \mapsto 1}$, the semantics also allocates a heap location $l_4$ with the same value as $l_1$ and inserts it just to the left of $l_1$.
-Similarly, the semantics allocates a location $l_5$ just to the left of $l_3$ with the same value as $l_3$.
+As mentioned above, we have elided heap locations that are not referenced anywhere.
+For example, after the first reactive step $\fullstep{\kappa_1 \mapsto 1}$, the machine also allocates a heap location $l_4$ with the same value as $l_1$ and inserts it just to the left of $l_1$.
+Similarly, the machine allocates a location $l_5$ just to the left of $l_3$ with the same value as $l_3$.
 In a practical implementation, these intermediate heap locations can be garbage collected or avoided altogether as described in section~\ref{sec:practical-considerations}.